mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > If there is no body, there can be no attainment of practice, teaching, or observation of the body’s impurity.

 It means “no bodies.”
 If you see sleep as a result, as an idea, you are caught by the idea of sleep.
 But if you participate exactly as one with the function or process of sleep, [there is] no sleep.
 If so, your object [is] no object.
 If there is no object, there is no subject either, because subject doesn’t make sense.
 Do you understand?

-According to a sentence: subject and object, [with a verb].
+According to a sentence, [there is] subject and object, [with a verb].
 But if you see the object as an idea, you are constantly caught by the object.
 If you participate in the object exactly, there is no object.
 No sense of sleep, because you are exactly one, so no object.
 If there is no object, there is no reason why we should have a subject, so no subject.
 That’s why [it says] “no body” here.

 So if you do zazen, exactly no zazen.
 If there is no zazen, then no observations, because no bodies, I don’t have a body.